-Definition An indicator used An indicator used to denote an address is a permanent address Source standards Data type Boolean Representational class N/A Field size Max: 1 Representational layout N(1,0) Value domain 1 - Permanent Address 0 - Not a Permanent Address Obligation Mandatory Mandatory Guide for use This indicator is fo The default is 0 - Not a Permanent Address This indicator is for use if Address type is 'R' (see section Error!
-Reference source not found.
-Error!
+Definition An indicator used to denote an address is a permanent address Source standards Data type Boolean Representational class N/A Field size Max: 1 Max: 1 Representational layout N(1,0) Value domain 1 - Permanent Address 0 - Not a Permanent Address Obligation Mandatory Guide for use The default is 0 - Not a Permanent Address This indicator is for use if Address type is 'R' (see section Error!
 Reference source not found.)